Rise Vision Blog

 Rise Vision conducted a kindness survey asking customers about how they promote kindness in their school.
 These ideas are compiled from those responses.

-Using digital signage is a powerful way to help schools communicate with their staff, students, and parents, and create a positive school culture.
+Using cloud-based digital signage is a powerful way to help schools communicate with their staff, students, and parents, and create a positive school culture.
 Here are some actionable tips for spreading kindness in your school using the power of technology or without.

 Use the Random Acts of Kindness Templates